 What are the Cons of AOP Devices?

-The cons of AOP devices include the fact that hydroxyl radicals last for 10 microseconds or less, they provide no residual in the water, and there’s no way to verify optimum level operation.
-All oxidation and killing is done in the AOP device, so there’s no control of biofilm or algae.
-They provide a fixed amount of ozone, UV, hydrogen peroxide, and hydroxyl radicals, which may not be adequate when bather loads are high.
-They may not provide protection against future introduction of pathogens or person-to-person contact.
-Sometimes, they are sold as chlorine-free but are not approved for that use.
-There’s no test for hydroxyl radicals or AOP, and no AOP or hydroxyl radical dose guidelines or approvals.
+The cons of AOP devices include the fact that hydroxyl radicals last for 10 microseconds or less, they provide no residual in the water, and it difficult to verify the optimum level of operation of an AOP system.
+All oxidation and killing is done in the AOP device, so there is no control of biofilm or algae.
+They provide a fixed amount of ozone, UV, hydrogen peroxide, and hydroxyl radicals.
+High bather loads often make this quantity insufficient.
+AOP systems do not provide protection against future introduction of pathogens or person-to-person contact.
+Occasionally, these systems are marketed as being chlorine-free, even though they are not approved for that use.
+There is no test for hydroxyl radicals or AOP, and no AOP or hydroxyl radical dose guidelines or approvals.
 Their efficiency is affected by high humidity, temperature, high pH, high alkalinity, iron, copper, and manganese.
 The UV protective quartz sleeve needs frequent cleaning.
-Replacement or consumable parts availability and cost can be an issue, and they are expensive.
+The availability and cost of replacement or consumable parts represents an issue, and these systems are generally expensive.

 How to Choose the Right AOP Device?

-Choosing the right AOP device can be challenging.
+Choosing the right AOP device often presents a challenge.
 In the early 1990s, the ozone segment of our industry faced a similar issue with dosing and sizing.
-Manufacturers claimed different output amounts using various testing methods, leading to confusion.
-Eventually, they agreed on a standard test method and dose amount, making it easier for customers to compare products.
+Manufacturers claimed different output amounts using various testing methods, resulting in ambiguity.
+Eventually, they agreed on a standard test method and dose amount, simplifying the process for customers to compare products.

 What are the Challenges with AOP Dose and Output Amounts?

-The dose level of AOP and the output of the device pose significant challenges for AOP manufacturers.
-These challenges arise due to the lack of standard output test methods and hydroxyl radical dose level criteria.
-Until AOP manufacturers agree on these standards, the industry and potential clients will suffer.
+The determination of AOP dose level and device output pose significant challenges for AOP manufacturers.
+These challenges arise due to the lack of standard testing methods for output established criteria of hydroxyl radical dose levels.
+Without AOP manufacturers agreeing on these standards, the industry and potential clients will continue to face difficulties.

 How to Determine if AOP is Working?

-Determining if an AOP device is working isn’t straightforward.
+Determining if an AOP device is working is potentially difficult.
 The units have a light or sight glass to check if the UV bulbs are on.
-However, this doesn’t guarantee the production of ozone, UV, hydrogen peroxide, or hydroxyl radicals.
-The only way to assess if an AOP device is working is to measure the chloramines or combined chlorine and see if adding AOP lowers or eliminates them.
+However, this does not guarantee the production of ozone, UV, hydrogen peroxide, or hydroxyl radicals.
+The only way to assess if an AOP device is working involves measuring the chloramines or combined chlorine through specialized test kits or digital meter designed for water testing, and observing whether their levels decrease or are eliminated upon the addition of AOP.

 What are the Claims of AOP Manufacturers?